Skip to main content

 When board members step down or move on to other boards, make sure to keep in contact.
 Former board members can also be great advocates.
 They know your organization and understand its mission and policies.
 These individuals usually have an invested interest in your work and can be great connectors to other financial resources and donors.

 We know working with your nonprofit board members to further your organization’s mission and goals may seem overwhelming, but we can help.
-Find more tips like this in our Nonprofit Toolkit or contact Beth.
+Find more tips like this in our Nonprofit Toolkit.
 We’d love to work with you on a personalized approach to help you achieve your nonprofit's fundraising goals.

 More Stories